Hunze and Torenveen

 The Torenveen project

-The Drentse Landschap Foundation is busy restoring nature in the Hunze valley in order to give the Hunze a new future.
+The Drentse Landschap Foundation is actively restoring the natural course of the river in the Hunze valley in order to give the Hunze a new future.
 The Torenveen project was completed in 2012.
-Old meanders have been dug out and the banks have been moved slightly further apart to give the river more room.
+Old meanders have been excavated and the banks have been moved further apart to give the river more room to meander.
+Otters and Beavers have since returned to the river.

 Climate buffer

-The Torenveen functions as a ‘climate buffer’ where large quantities of water can be held for a short times of excessive rainfall which are expected to happen more often in the warming climate.
+The Torenveen functions as a ‘climate buffer’ where large quantities of water can be stored for a short time after periods of excessive rainfall, which are expected to happen more frequently in the warming climate.

 Aly's Beauty Care